Clever and fun bunk bed concepts that kids will adore

 (Dulux got the kudos for the pic)

 The kid's room is located on a mezzanine level above the living room, with views of the dining area below.
-This multi-level concept is further explored by the raised, custom-built bed.
+Beds that are built into the wall at different heights continue the multi-tiered theme.

 Photo by Rory Gardiner.